-Therefore, I dismiss the landlord's application to end this tenancy and obtain an Order of Possession on the basis of the 10 Day Notice dated May 03, 2018, without leave to reapply.
+Therefore, I dismiss the landlords' application to end this tenancy and obtain an Order of Possession on the basis of the 10 Day Notice dated November 03, 2018, without leave to reapply.

-The 10 Day Notice dated May 03, 2018, is cancelled and of no force or effect.
+The 10 Day Notice dated November 03, 2018, is cancelled and of no force or effect.

-For the same reason listed above, I dismiss the landlord's application for a Monetary Order for unpaid rent with leave to reapply.
+For the same reason listed above, I dismiss the landlords' application for a Monetary Order for unpaid rent with leave to reapply.

-The landlord must reissue the 10 Day Notice and serve it in one of the ways prescribed by section 88 of the Act, or according to Residential Tenancy Policy Guideline #39, if the landlord wants to apply through the Direct Request process.
+The landlords must reissue the 10 Day Notice and serve it in one of the ways prescribed by section 88 of the Act, or according to Residential Tenancy Policy Guideline #39, if the landlords want to apply through the Direct Request process.

-As the landlord was not successful in this application, I find that the landlord is not entitled to recover the \$100.00 filing fee paid for this application.
+As the landlords were not successful in this application, I find that the landlords are not entitled to recover the \$100.00 filing fee paid for this application.